SAFCSP-Team/get-operating-system-information/README.md

 #### Implementation
-Do the implementation of the `getOSInfo` method, then call it in the main method.
+Do the implementation of the `printOSInfo` method, then call it in the main method.